elucian/bee/syntax/overview.md

 Parameters are variables defined in an method or function signature.

 **Notes:**
-* Native type parameters are pass by value;
+* Basic arguments and literal arguments are pass by value;
-* Reference type parameters can be pass by value or by reference;
+* Composite type parameters can be pass by reference or by value;
 * For input/output parameters we must using "@" instead of "∈";

 **note**